Tesla’s all-electric Class 8 Semi truck has completed a 500-mile (approx. 800km) trip with an 81,000-pound load.

 Tesla first announced the fully-electric Semi back in 2017, promising ‘The Future of Trucking’.
 It was supposed to be in production in 2019, but the program suffered repeated delays, including pandemic-driven supply chain issues.

 On the Tesla website, details of the Semi are sparse.
 Apparently, the truck can accelerate from 0-100km/h in 25 seconds, fully loaded, and maintain highway-level speeds even up steep grades.
-It can also travel up to 800km on a single charge (allegedly proven in the successful test run), using less than 1.25kWh per kilometre of energy consumption.
+It can also travel up to 800km on a single charge (allegedly proven in the successful test run), using less than 1.25kWh per kilometer of energy consumption.

 Tesla team just completed a 500 mile drive with a Tesla Semi weighing in at 81,000 lbs!— Elon Musk (@elonmusk) November 27, 2022